 |Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-An aliphatic compound is one that is not aromatic; i.e. it lacks a particular arrangement of atoms in its molecular structure.
+An aliphatic compound is a hydrocarbon (a molecule containing only carbon and hydrogen atoms) that is not aromatic; e.g. it lacks a particular arrangement of atoms in its molecular structure that would make it aromatic.

 Aliphatic is especially used in reference to open-chain (non-cyclic) hydrocarbons.
 The term can also apply to open-chain hydrocarbon sub-units of larger organic molecules, for example "aliphatic group" or "aliphatic substituent".

 Some references define aliphatic with the term "linear hydrocarbon chains", but the term actually includes branched chains as well.
 Likewise, some definitions of aliphatic permit these chains to contain elements besides hydrogen and carbon.
-Be sure to check the hydrocarbon entry more information about the various types of hydrocarbons and their nomenclature.
+See our hydrocarbon entry more information about the various types of hydrocarbons and their nomenclature.

 Aliphatic hydrocarbons are major components of everyday materials such as turpentine, gasoline and oil-based paints.